ISO/IEC 17025: Canada

 The accreditation of calibration laboratories is the shared responsibility of the Standards Council of Canada (SCC) Program for the Accreditation of Laboratories-Canada (PALCAN), and the National Research Council of Canada (NRC) Calibration Laboratory Assessment Service (CLAS).
 The CLAS program provides quality system and technical assessment services and certification of specific measurement capabilities of calibration laboratories in support of the Canadian National Measurement System.

+Other countries

 In other countries there is often only one Accreditation Body.
 Typically these bodies encompass accreditation programs for management systems, product certification, laboratory, inspection, personnel and others: